daijo/iBcryptPwdHash/README.markdown

 When using the first time leave the salt field empty to generate a new random salt or copy in a previously used salt.
 The generated salt is fixed to a number of rounds.
 The salt field can be emptied to generate a new salt at any time.
 The app will remember your salts (per rounds) but it might be a good idea to save it somewhere else.

 Enter the password to hash and press 'Create'.
-Wait until the password has been created then paste the crated password into the websites password field.
-Pressing the clear button in the password filed will clear the generated password from the screen and clipboard.
+Wait until the password has been created then paste the created password into the websites/apps password field.
+Pressing the clear button in the password field will clear the generated password from the screen and clipboard.

 Credits
 -------